 Basic Vietnamese Phrases For Travellers

 When traveling in other countries, I always make it a point to get to know a few basic phrases.
 Hi, hellos, how much is this beer- you know, all the essentials!
-So here are a few Vietnamese phrases to help you gain some local friends while impressing the food vendors.
+Learning a few key Vietnamese phrases is one of the best things to know before visiting Vietnam because it’ll help you gain some local friends while impressing the food vendors.
 You never know, an extra serving of noodles might just be given to you for trying.

 Hello: Xin chào